keandrake-24/mywmdotfiles/README.md

 * Alacritty
 * dunst (notification daemon)
 * nwg-look (gtk theme and icon setter for wayland compositors)
+* lxappearance (or nwg-look whatever is in your package manager repositories, they both are the same)
 * shotman (for lightweight screenshotting, no fuss, simple and works)
 * network-manager-applet (manage the internet by tray item)
 * gtklock for sway